Blogging for business is a long-term marketing strategy, crucial for small businesses like dental clinics operating in a highly competitive market.

 Once you’ve identified your target audience, you can set about creating a series of blogs that show you understand their oral health concerns and needs.

-This content should be original, unique, compelling while providing the information your audience is seeking.
+This content should be original, unique, and compelling while providing the information your audience is seeking.

 Let’s say you run a periodontal practice – Blogs on topics with titles like ‘Why Are My Gums Bleeding? and ‘Tips to Prevent Gum Disease’ are extremely helpful.